Rancho Cordova, California: City government

 The City of Rancho Cordova has a council-manager form of government with five members elected to the council, one of whom serves as mayor each year.
 The mayor's post is thus simply that of "chief among equals for a time".
-As of December 2022, Rancho Cordova's mayor is Linda Budge, and David Sander is vice mayor.
-The other Council Members are Siri Pulipati, Garrett Gatewood and Donald Terry.
-Each Council Member serves the City at large, not representing any designated area or ward.
+As of December 2024, Rancho Cordova's mayor is Siri Pulipati, and Garrett Gatewood is vice mayor.
+The other Council Members are Linda Budge, David Sander, and Joe Little.
+Each Council Member represents a district.